hgiesel/closet/clozes/creating.md

 For these cards, there is the notion of a _current cloze_.

 {% capture numberedCloze %}
-const fm = new Closet.FilterManager(preset)
-fm.addRecipe(Closet.recipes.clozeShow())

-return fm
+filterManager.addRecipe(Closet.recipes.clozeShow())
 {% endcapture %}

-{% include codeDisplay.html content=site.data.snippets.cloze.numbered_cloze filterManager=numberedCloze buttons=bOneTwo %}
+{% include codeDisplay.md content=site.data.snippets.cloze.numbered_cloze filterManager=numberedCloze buttons=bOneTwo %}

 ## Showing and Hiding Clozes